rokob/rokob.github.com/_posts/2016-02-29-the-bell-jar.md

 could have really allowed her to stretch her abilities.

-I highly recommend this book, although I will say it may be a tough read from a metaphysical perspective.
+I highly recommend this book, although I will say it may be a tough read from an existential perspective.
 There are a lot of depressing scenes and themes that make you mentally have to work to distance yourself a bit lest you fall victim to the same bell jar that the title represents.
 That could be just my opinion as my mind has a tendancy to run wild when presented